Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Phone: (801) 763-3000 Fax: (801) 763-3004 In Person: City Administrative Offices, 51 E. Main, American Fork, UT, Monday-Thursday, 7 a.m. to 5:30 p.m.
 Mail: American Fork City, Accounts Payable, 51 E. Main, American Fork, UT 84003.
 Attn: Denise

 The Library has reopened as well as our outside book drops.
-Face masks are required in Utah County and we ask that you comply while in the library.
-Patrons are welcome to browse the shelves and pick up their holds, we just ask that you keep your visit to 15-20 minutes and try to stay 6 feet apart as much as possible.
+We kindly ask that if you are not fully vaccinated that you wear a face mask while in the library.
+Patrons are welcome to browse the shelves and pick up their holds, we just ask that you try to stay 6 feet apart as much as possible.
 Children are to be directly supervised while in the library.
 Please do not enter the library if you are ill or are experiencing any symptoms of COVID-19.

 If you live in American Fork, there is not a charge for a library card.
 You need to bring in current picture ID and something with your current American Fork address.
 If your ID doesn’t show your current AF address, then a piece of recently delivered mail or digital account with your name and current American Fork address on it will work.
 You can pre-register for a library card on our online catalog and then come to the library to finish your registration.